marcoderama/akka/akka-docs/src/main/paradox/typed/persistence.md

 * `persistenceId` is the stable unique identifier for the persistent actor.
 * `emptyState` defines the `State` when the entity is first created e.g. a Counter would start with 0 as state.
-* `commandHandler` defines how to handle command by producing Effects e.g. persisting events, stopping the persistent actor.
+* `commandHandler` defines how to handle a command by producing Effects e.g. persisting events, stopping the persistent actor.
 * `eventHandler` returns the new state given the current state when an event has been persisted.

 @@@ div { .group-java }